Make-School-Courses/FEW-1.1-Web-Foundations/Lessons/lesson-01.md

 <!-- > -->

-To use a word semantically is to use a word in a way that properly aligns with it's meaning.
+To use a word semantically is to use a word in a way that properly aligns with its meaning.

 <!-- > -->